Minimum Energy Performance of Buildings Bill [HL]

 Overview

-This bill aims to improve the energy efficiency of buildings in England and Wales by setting minimum energy performance standards for various property types.
-It sets deadlines for achieving specific Energy Performance Certificate (EPC) ratings and outlines exemptions based on practicality, cost, and affordability.
+This bill aims to significantly improve the energy efficiency of buildings in England and Wales by setting minimum energy performance standards for various property types.
+It sets targets for achieving higher Energy Performance Certificate (EPC) ratings by specific deadlines, with exemptions for cases where improvements are impractical, too costly, or unaffordable.

 Description